On the complexity of the word problem of the R. Thompson group V: The deterministic complexity of the word problem of

-{ (2.1)} Suppose $|s| > |z|$: If $z$ is not a prefix of $s$ (which can be checked by looking into the stack down to depth $|z|$), then the dpda goes to state $q_{\rm a}$ by a transition on input $\square$.
+{ (2.1)} If $z$ is not a prefix of $s$ (which can be checked by looking into the stack by a depth at most $|z|$), then the dpda goes to state $q_{\rm a}$ by a transition on input $\#$.